GeorgiKalchevG/qb-field-builder/README.md

 # qb-field-builder

 A React + TypeScript application for creating and managing selectable “fields” (option lists) with a simple UI.
 It includes a demo mock API, form-building components, and tests powered by Vitest and Testing Library.

-This README documents the stack, requirements, setup, available scripts, environment variables (if any), how to run tests, project structure, and license status.
-Unknowns are called out as TODOs.

 ## Overview

 - Purpose: Build and manage sets of selectable choices ("fields").
 - Key UI modules:
     - FieldBuilder: create/update a field by label, default value, choices, and options like displayAlpha/required.
     - Fields: list existing fields and select one to edit.
     - Button, SubmitButton, TitledContainer, inputs (TextField, CustomTextarea), and error messaging.
 - Data layer:
     - TanStack Query for fetching/mutating field data.
     - A local json-server mock API with a sample db.json is included for development.

 ## Tech stack